Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Go confidently in the direction of your dreams.
-Live the life you've imagined."
+> "Open your eyes and look within.
+Are you satisfied with the life you're living?"
-> — **Arnold Schwarzenegger**
+> — **Bob Marley**

 ---